asastats/docs/reported-bugs.md

 #### Resolved

+- [x] XET is not shown when in Algofi XET-STBL pool
 - [x] Some Lofty property tokens are not shown
 - [x] Algo buy orders in AlgoDEX not shown
 - [x] Update Freckle VIP-Freckle Tinyman pool data